Have a big test coming up? Or maybe you need to master a new skill or piece of knowledge for work.

 Repeat this process until you can easily explain the concept in your own words without any mistakes.

 The Feynman Technique is a great way to study effectively because it forces you to study the topic until you understand it clearly yourself.
+This can go a long way to helping you improve recall and comprehension.
+Additionally, it can help you to identify areas where further study may be necessary and develop creative solutions to problems.

 9. Create your own tests and skills to practice before the real thing